How to Get Rid of Dental Fluorosis

 What Causes Dental Fluorosis

-Who would have thought that our teeth’s greatest ally could also be what causes fluorosis?
-In fact, the number one cause for dental fluorosis is improper use of dental products.
+Who would have thought that our teeth’s strongest ally could also be the very thing that causes fluorosis?
+In most cases, improper use of dental products is the leading culprit.

 Dental Fluorosis Treatment